-(DM2020), a child-focused strategy.
-The goal is to become 'operational and thought leaders in child-focused disaster management with relevant, programmes', according to Mr Kelly.
-Objectives include: • Addressing the well-being of at least 20 per cent of all children affected by emergencies. • Creating a comprehensive and integrated disaster management programmes, including:
+The growing complexities of responding to and seeking to prevent disasters have led World Vision to establish Disaster Management 2020 (DM2020), a child-focused strategy.
+The goal is to become 'operational and thought leaders in child-focused disaster management with relevant, agile and responsive systems, structures and programmes', according to Mr Kelly.
+Objectives include:

+- Addressing the well-being of at least 20 per cent of all children affected by emergencies. - Creating a comprehensive and integrated disaster management programmes, including: early warning, disaster risk reduction, preparedness, response, recovery and transition.